 Deep Condition Like Your Hair Depends on It (Because it Does)

 Whenever I’m gearing up to change my hairstyle (which turns out to be every other week) I treat my natural hair with some extra TLC and plan a hair maintenance day.
-Depending on how hydrated or dry my hair is, I use my favorite Aztec Clay or Heaven in Hair Deep Conditioner from DevaCurl to lock moisture and keep my curls intact before styling my hair.
+Depending on how hydrated or dry my hair is, I use my favorite Aztec Clay or DevaCurl's Heaven in Hair Deep Conditioner to lock moisture and keep my curls intact before styling my hair.
 This ensures my natural hair is moisturized, healthy, and ready to take on the additional changes.

 Detangle, Detangle, Detangle